anirudhgray/go-bookstore/README.md

    4. Denominator is simply the total number of users of liked or disliked the item.
 6. Now we can rank the items based on this calculated probability, and give X number of recommendations.
 ### Caveats
-- I'm thinking I'll do all this in-memory.
+- Currently doing calculation in-memory.
 Like, user wants reccs => I do all of the above and return some reccs.
 Maybe a better way to handle this would be to use something like Redis which apparently has nice features to work with sets, and generate reccs periodically.
 - Also, a major issue with collaborative filtering is that of "cold start" — since this method relies on other similar users, what do you do for the first few users?
+And you can't get any recommendations until you make a few likes/dislikes of your own, and books with no reviews cannot be recommended to any users.
+In such cases a hybrid approach involving this + a content based engine would be helpful.
 - I am currently doing a basic like/dislike thing.
 However, since my ratings are on a scale of 1-5 I should make use of that (by giving more weight to a 5 than a 4, instead of treating both as equal likes).
 # Where I ran into issues:
 - Did not initially realise that gorm's auto-migrations do not, in fact, drop unused columns.
 While it does make sense as a default so that we don't lose data... well, anyway, spent some time trying to debug why my many2many join table had an unrelated column in it.
 Ended up dropping the table and then running migrations, will make sure to use my own migration scripts or a more full fledged library like goose.